classicwuhao/qmaxuse/README.md

 * A screenshot is displayed [here](./query_examples/screenshot.png)

 ## 4. SMT2 ASSERTIONS
-QMaxUSE integrates MaxUSE with Z3 SMT solver.
+QMaxUSE's verification procedures uses Z3 SMT solver as its solving engine.
 However, it uses [uran](https://github.com/classicwuhao/uran) as its intermediate interfaces for interacting with Z3.
 Uran is responsible for generating well-formed SMT2 assertions.

 ## 5. Benchmark
-QMaxUSE uses the same benchmark as MaxUSE uses.
-The full details about this benchmark can be viewed [here](./query_examples/benchmark)
+Compare to MaxUSE, QMaxUSE improves up to 30x efficenicy in verification.
+In particular, QMaxUSE performs very well on models with extreme size of OCL invariants.
+Try out some models from our [benchmark](./query_examples/benchmark).

 ## 6. REMARKS
 * The implementation of QMaxUSE spans over the past 1 year.